dmyers/fuel-location/readme.md

-# Fuel Cities Package
+# Fuel Location Package

-A super simple Cities package for Fuel.
+A super simple location package for Fuel.

 ## About
 * Version: 1.0.0